-Full spectrum CBD also known as full spectrum hemp oil, refers to the oil extracted from the cannabis plant that contains not only CBD but is also inclusive of all other naturally occurring components such as essential vitamins, terpenes, omega fatty acids, flavonoids and other cannabinoids such as CBN and THC.
+Full-spectrum CBD also known as full-spectrum hemp oil, refers to the oil extracted from the hemp plant that contains not only CBD but is also inclusive of all other naturally occurring components such as essential vitamins, terpenes, omega fatty acids, flavonoids and other cannabinoids such as CBD-A, CBN, CBC, CBG, and THC.

 What Is Isolate CBD?

-Isolate on the other hand is a more pure form of the cannabidiol extract.
+Isolate on the other hand is a form of the cannabidiol extract that removes the presence of THC.
 After CBD is extracted from the hemp plant, it is processed to remove all oils, waxes plant material and any other components that are not the cannabidiol.

 Leaving behind a pure form of CBD mostly presented in crystals or white powder form.
 Both types are usually consumed in oil format, but also come in balms, vape, and edibles.